tommasosansone91/waterwatch/dev_utils/install_on_raspberrypi.md

 ## Collect static files

 Custom static files (images, javascript and css - i.e. everything useful for beautifying the frontend) are developed in the static folders defined in the list variable `STATICFILES_DIRS` in settings.<br>
-In this app, one of these flders is is `static`.
+In this app, one of these folders is is `static`.

 In production (i.e. when `DEBUG = False`), the static files must be served by the web server (e.g. nginx).